-The legislative authority of the City is held within a six-member Council, with one Council Member serving as Mayor, with no legislative voting power.
-The mission of the Legislative Services Department is to enact ordinances and resolutions, approve an annual budget and make other financial policy decisions, direct and supervise the City Manager, ensure that services are provided in a cost-effective manner, provide nominal compensation, as well as training and education for elected officials and Planning Commission members, and provide policy direction for the benefit of the City, its residents, and businesses.
-To accomplish these important objectives, it is acknowledged that ongoing preparation and planning is realized, relationship development with neighboring public officials is attained, and that private individuals and groups are encouraged to participate in the future growth of the City.
+The mission of the Legislative Services Department is to enact ordinances and resolutions, approve an annual budget and make other financial policy decisions, direct and supervise the City Manager, ensure that services are provided in a cost-effective manner, provide nominal compensation, as well as training and education, for elected officials and Planning Commission members, and provide policy direction for the benefit of the City, its residents, and businesses.
+To accomplish these important objectives, it is acknowledged that ongoing preparation and planning is realized, relationship development with neighboring public officials is attained, and that private enterprise groups are encouraged to participate in the future growth of the City.

 Furthermore, the Mayor and City Council are committed to providing for a Youth City Council in order to provide leadership training and service opportunities for the youth who reside in the City, as well as to the Planning Commission which provides recommendations and decisions regarding all land use ordinances and applications.
-The Youth City Council is comprised of up to 11 youth.
-The Planning Commission is made up of five Commissioners appointed by the Mayor with advice and consent of the City Council.